CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+An object-oriented computer programming language commonly used to create interactive effects within web browsers

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+- Collaboration
+- Checkpoints
+- Tracking

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You download an existing repository hosted on a remote server to your own computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you make the repository owner aware of changes made

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see the history of commits that the repository has gone through

 ## Question 13